heisanengineer/heisanengineer/README.md

-Young senior with a passion for software and technology and a desire to work for a large firm.
-I got my high school education from the department of information technologies in vocational high school with an 81-grade point average.
-After that, I graduated from Karabuk University Computer Programming associate’s degree with an honors degree, and a 3.10 GPA.
-Next year, I will graduate from Çankaya University Bachelor of Engineering degree, in Computer Engineering and, Anadolu University Faculty of Open Education Bachelor's degree, in Management Information Systems.
-I have always had a passion for the software sector, and this position has allowed me to gain valuable hands-on experience that I can apply to future opportunities.
+I am a young senior passionate about software and technology and also desire to work for a large firm.

+I got my high school education at the Department of Information Technologies and Web Programming from Technical and Industrial Vocational High School with an 81 GPA.
+After that, as an honors student, I graduated from the Karabuk University Computer Programming associate degree with a 3.09 GPA.
+I graduated from Cankaya University Computer Engineering with a bachelor’s degree.
+Besides, I graduated from Anadolu University Faculty of Open Education bachelor’s degree in management information systems.
+I am currently developing myself in Web Development such as C#, Javascript / Typescript, HTML / CSS, Angular, Bootstrap / PrimeEngine, PostgreSQL / MySQL / SQL...

+ I have always had a passion for the software sector, so I am ready for the opportunities you can offer me.
+You can contact me for any position.

 My background includes: Java, Android, C, C++, Python, C#, MySQL / SQL, JSON, Angular, TypeScript, .NET Framework, HTML5/CSS3, Bootstrap, Wordpress, Adobe Photoshop / Illustrator, Microsoft Office, Graphic Design, UI/UX Design

 -------------